Sitecore/XM-Cloud-Introduction/README.md

   - `.\New-EdgeToken.ps1 -EnvironmentId <<YOUR_ENVIRONMENT_ID>>`
   - _Record the returned Edge Token, and Edge URL._

-## Initialise your repository for Edge Mode
+## Initialize your repository for Edge Mode

-Next initialise your repo using the `.init/ps1` script, you can see an example of how to init for 'Edge Mode' below
+Next initialize your repo using the `.init/ps1` script, you can see an example of how to init for 'Edge Mode' below

 ```ps1
 .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml" -AdminPassword "DesiredAdminPassword" -Auth0_ClientId "<<Auth0_Client_Id>>" -Auth0_ClientSecret "<<Auth0_Client_Secret>>" -Edge_Url "<<Edge_Url>>" -Edge_Token "<<Edge_Token>>"